Changissnz/selfinterest/README.md

 a common language, with undertones of inclusivity, to build and share connections over a stretch of space, inadvertently encourage local despots, due to the possibility of governance decentralized relative to the shared faith.
-In the historical context, when the Mongol Empire became firmly established after defeating the Chinese governments, then the lands of Christians had scientists develop superior weaponry to them, the Mongols with their long track record of successes, the Mongols that were ever-incorporating,
+In the historical context, after the Mongol Empire became firmly established after defeating the Chinese governments, then the lands of Christians had scientists develop superior weaponry to them, the Mongols with their long track record of successes, the Mongols that were ever-incorporating,